hynek/svcs/docs/glossary.md

     As you can see, ideally you call service layer functions from your views and pass them all the services it needs to do their job.
     That keeps the service layer clean from any framework-specific code and makes it easy to test.
-    You could also call that function from a CLI command, a work queue, or a test.
+    You could also call that function from a CLI entry point, a work queue, or a test.

-    You can also let the service layer find it's services by using a {term}`service locator` like *svcs* **inside of the service layer** but that makes it a lot harder to test and reason about.

     Admittedly, in simple cases it's possible that the whole logic is in the service layer and you don't need a separate domain model.
     Don't let that discourage you.